 Especially women who played the role of the breadwinner for their families after losing the head of the family, and the increasing number of widows in Syria, while in some areas controlled by radical extremist elements, they are forced to leave them and stick to their homes, as the unemployment rate for women in these areas reaches 95%.

-Labor Force Participation Before and after Displacement
+Labor Force Participation Before and After Displacement

-The labor market in regime-controlled areas are witnessing an increasing turnout by women who have begun to enter work sectors, professions, and crafts that were previously the preserve of men, a shift imposed by the new demographic reality on Syrian society, which the regime established for since the beginning of its war against the Syrian revolution in 2011.
+The labor market in regime-controlled areas is witnessing an increasing turnout by women who have begun to enter work sectors, professions, and crafts that were previously the preserve of men, a shift imposed by the new demographic reality on Syrian society, which the regime established for since the beginning of its war against the Syrian revolution in 2011.
 In addition, the deteriorating economic reality played an important role in pushing more women to join the labor market.

 - Require great muscular and psychological effort.

-- Staying long hours away from their homes, and the resulting stagnation.
+- Staying long hours away from their homes and the resulting stagnation.